Abdominal compartment syndrome: Diagnosis

 Abdominal compartment syndrome is defined as an intra-abdominal pressure above 20 mmHg with evidence of organ failure.
 Abdominal compartment syndrome develops when the intra-abdominal pressure rapidly reaches certain pathological values, within several hours (intra-abdominal hypertension is observed), and lasts for 6 or more hours.
 The key to recognizing abdominal compartment syndrome is the demonstration of elevated intra-abdominal pressure which is performed most often via the urinary bladder, and it is considered to be the "gold standard".
+The increased intra-abdominal pressure leads to compression of the renal veins, which, in turn, to an oliguria that is unresponsive to fluid resuscitation.
+Diagnosis should be based on clinical findings in conjunction with a measurement of a bladder pressure.
+The trend of the bladder pressure may be more helpful than the absolute number.

 Multiorgan failure includes damage to the cardiac, pulmonary, renal, neurological, gastrointestinal, abdominal wall, and ophthalmic systems.
 The gut is the most sensitive to intra-abdominal hypertension, and it develops evidence of end-organ damage before alterations are observed in other systems.
 In a recent systematic review, Holodinsky et al. described 25 risk factors associated with IAH (intra-abdominal hypertension) and 16 with ACS (abdominal compartment syndrome).
 These can be roughly categorized in three categories, which may be more helpful at the bedside to identify patients at risk (Table 1).
 Especially noteworthy is the potential role of fluid resuscitation in the development of IAH and ACS.
 Recognizing the pivotal role of fluid resuscitation in the pathogenesis of IAH and ACS supplies the clinician with a target for preventive measures.
 Large volume resuscitation with crystalloids should be avoided in patients with or at risk of ACS.